grafov/perkeep-docker/README.md

 ## License

-The license covered only Dockerfile and not related to packed software.
 Dockerfile licensed under Apache v2.0 license just as [official Docker images repository](https://github.com/docker-library/official-images).
+The license covers only Dockerfile and not related to packed software.